AndersonQuinones/Leetcode/README.md

 - `solution.ts`: This file contains my solution to the specific problem.
 The code is written in Python.
 - `supporting_file1.ts`, etc.: These files are supporting files that may contain helper functions, data structures, or any additional code required for the solution.

+Feel free to explore the solutions and supporting files to understand the approaches and techniques used to solve the problems.
+The code is well-commented, explaining the thought process and rationale behind each step.

 I have included the problem's ID and title in the folder name to make it easy to navigate and locate the solutions for a specific problem.
 The LeetCode ID helps in identifying and searching for the problem on the LeetCode platform.

 By organizing my solutions in this manner, I can maintain a clean and structured repository, making it convenient to review and share my code with others.